DreamOfTheRedChamber/system-design-interviews/storage_sharding/id_uuid.md

 ## Cons
 * Generally requires more storage space (96 bits for MongoDB Object ID / 128 bits for UUID).
 It takes too much space as primary key of database.
 * UUID could be computed by using hash of the machine's MAC address.
 There is the security risk of leaking MAC address.
-* UUID not suitable for primary key due to its length and unorderness.
+* UUID is not self-incrementing so it does not have good insertion performance.
+In a B+ tree, the unorderness of UUID will cause the B+ tree to have page breaks and the entire tree will be impacted.
-  * All indexes other than the clustered index are known as secondary indexes.
+* UUID is a bit too long: All indexes other than the clustered index are known as secondary indexes.
 In InnoDB, each record in a secondary index contains the primary key columns for the row, as well as the columns specified for the secondary index.
-InnoDB uses this primary key value to search for the row in the clustered index.*** If the primary key is long, the secondary indexes use more space, so it is advantageous to have a short primary key.
+InnoDB uses this primary key value to search for the row in the clustered index.*** If the primary key is long, the secondary indexes use more space, so it is advantageous to have a short primary key***.
-  * Not efficient when used as primary key.